MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -FullyQualifiedModule
-Specifies modules with names that are specified in the form of ModuleSpecification objects (described by the Remarks section of Module Specification Constructor (Hashtable) on MSDN).
+Specifies modules with names that are specified in the form of ModuleSpecification objects, described by the Remarks section of Module Specification Constructor (Hashtable)http://msdn.microsoft.com/library/windows/desktop/jj136290(v=vs.85).aspx on the Microsoft Developer Network (MSDN).
 For example, the FullyQualifiedModule parameter accepts a module name that is specified in the format @{ModuleName = "modulename"; ModuleVersion = "version_number"} or @{ModuleName = "modulename"; ModuleVersion = "version_number"; Guid = "GUID"}.
 ModuleName and ModuleVersion are required, but Guid is optional.

-You cannot specify the FullyQualifiedModule parameter in the same command as a Module parameter; the two parameters are mutually exclusive.
+You cannot specify the FullyQualifiedModule parameter in the same command as a Module parameter.
+The two parameters are mutually exclusive.

 ```yaml
 Type: ModuleSpecification[]